IndrajeetPatil/ggstatsplot/README.md

 # for reproducibility
 set.seed(200)

-# creating dataframes needed for the analysis below
+# creating dataframe needed for one of the analyses below
 d <- as.data.frame(Titanic)

 # combining plots together